Integers expressible as the sum of two rational cubes: Sketch of the proofs of Theorems --

 \begin{theorem} The elements in the $2$-Selmer group $\Sel_2(E)$ of $E_{d,n}:y^2 =x^3+dn^2$ are in bijection with $\SL_2^2(\Q)$-equivalence classes of integral pairs of binary cubic forms satisfying certain congruence conditions with $A_1=0$ and $A_3 =M^3n$ for some fixed nonzero integer $M$ depending only on $d$. \end{theorem}

 We prove this result in the more general context of cubic twist families of abelian varieties $A$ admitting a $\mu_3$-action (see Section \ref{sec:param}).
-We assume $A$ carries an ample line bundle $\L$ fixed by the $\mu_3$-action and such that the corresponding polarization $\lambda \colon A\to \widehat{A}$ has kernel of size $4$.
+We assume $A$ carries an ample line bundle $\L$ fixed by the $\mu_3$-action and such that the corresponding polarization $\lambda \colon A\to \widehat{A}$ has kernel of order $4$.
 For each such $A$, we show that there exists an elliptic curve $E = E(0,a_3)$ and an isomorphism of central extensions $\Theta(L) \simeq \Theta(\O_E(2\infty))$, where $\Theta(L) = \Aut(L/A)$ is Mumford's theta group \cite[\S23]{MumfordAV}.
-(When $A$ is an elliptic curve, this isomorphism comes from quadratic twisting as above, but in higher dimension quadratic twisting is not helpful.)
 We use this isomorphism to view elements of $\Sel_{\lambda_n}(A_n)$ as elements of $H^1(\Q, E_n[2])$, which we then show correspond to orbits of pairs of integral binary cubic forms satisfying certain congruence conditions, in a manner that is analogous to the statement of Theorem~\ref{thm:2seltwist}.